Skip to main content

 Solution.

-The Reynolds number would need to be large.
+The Reynolds number would need to be large (but not so large that the flow becomes turbulent).

 (f)